ksco92/single_instance_rds/README.md

 **Another important note:** Please check the `lib/constants.ts` file to set the values you want.
 By default, the IP and KP name are blank and the deployment will fail unless you change it.

+**And another one:** Usually, single instance DBs are not production recommended due to availability and fault tolerance.
+Also, this uses a NAT instance instead of a NAT gateway for cost purposes.

 ## Summary

 This repo deploys a secure RDS instance in a private subnet.
 Additionally, it sets up password rotations for the